Kaori Yoneyama: World Wonder Ring Stardom (2013-present)

 At Stardom 10th Anniversary Show on January 17, 2021, Yoneyama unsuccessfully challenged AZM for the High Speed Championship.
 At Stardom All Star Dream Cinderella on March 3, 2021, she participated in a 24-women Stardom All Star Rumble featuring various active stars such as Mei Hoshizuki and Bea Priestley, and from the past such as Chigusa Nagayo, Kyoko Inoue, Mima Shimoda, Hiroyo Matsumoto, Emi Sakura, Momoe Nakanishi and others.
 At Stardom Yokohama Dream Cinderella 2021 on April 4, Yoneyama teamed up with Mayu Iwatani, Saya Iida, Starlight Kid and Hanan, falling short to Oedo Tai's Natsuko Tora, Ruaka, Konami, Saki Kashima and Rina as a result of a Ten-woman elimination tag team match.
 Since Yoneyama was last eliminated, she was forced to quit Stars and join Oedo Tai.
 At Stardom Cinderella Tournament 2021, she fell short to Mayu Iwatani in the first round matches from April 10.
 At Yokohama Dream Cinderella 2021 in Summer on July 4, Yoneyama teamed up with to defeat Maika and Lady C, Hanan and Hina, and Saki Kashima and Rina in a Gauntlet tag team match.
 At the Stardom 5 Star Grand Prix 2021, Yoneyama fought in the "Red Stars" block where she scored a total of ten points after competing against Momo Watanabe, Mayu Iwatani, Koguma, Starlight Kid, Himeka, Natsupoi, Giulia, Mina Shirakawa and Saki Kashima.
 At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, 2021, Yoneyama unsuccessfully challenged Starlight Kid for the High Speed Championship.
-At the 2021 edition of the Goddesses of Stardom Tag League, Yoneyama teamed up with Saki Kashima as "I love HigashiSpo!" and fought in the "Red Goddess" block where they scored a total of four points after competing against the teams of FWC (Hazuki and Koguma), AphrOditE (Saya Kamitani and Utami Hayashishita), Himepoi '21 (Himeka and Natsupoi), Cosmic Angels (Unagi Sayaka and Mai Sakurai, and Water & Oil (Hanan and Rina).
+At the 2021 Goddesses of Stardom Tag League, Yoneyama teamed up with Saki Kashima as "I love HigashiSpo!" and fought in the "Red Goddess" block where they scored a total of four points after competing against the teams of FWC (Hazuki and Koguma), AphrOditE (Saya Kamitani and Utami Hayashishita), Himepoi '21 (Himeka and Natsupoi), Cosmic Angels (Unagi Sayaka and Mai Sakurai), and Water & Oil (Hanan and Rina).
 Yoneyama and Kashima wrestled one of their league match at Kawasaki Super Wars, the first event of the Stardom Super Wars which took place on November 3, 2021, where they defeated Hanan and Rina.
 At Tokyo Super Wars on November 27, Yoneyama teamed up with Saki Kashima and Rina falling short to Mayu Iwatani, Hazuki and Hanan.
 At Stardom Dream Queendom on December 29, 2021, Yoneyama won a five-way match also involving Waka Tsukiyama, Lady C, Saki Kashima and Rina.